The Call of the Void

-The Call of the Void Podcast is an audio drama podcast created and written by Josie Eli Herman and Michael Alan Herman.
+The Call of the Void Podcast is a audio drama podcast created and written by Josie Eli Herman and Michael Alan Herman.
 The story takes place in modern day New Orleans and incorporates elements of cosmic horror and weird fiction.
+The Call of the Void won a Webby Award.

 Background

 The podcast contains three seasons of episodes with a cast of about 35 actors.

 Plot

 Set in New Orleans, Topher Sommers (a local tour guide) and Etsy Delmen (a palm reader) team up to battle a mysterious entity that longs to bring the world into perfect stillness.

 Reception

-The show was part of the official selection of the UK International Radio Drama Festival, and has been showcased on numerous lists for top audio fiction, including BuzzFeed.
+The show was part of the official selection of the UK International Radio Drama Festival, was honored by the Webby Awards in 2023, and has been showcased on numerous lists for top audio fiction, including BuzzFeed.